1995 HM Prison Parkhurst escape: Matthew Williams

-Matthew Williams, had been robbed whilst a microbiology and genetics student at the University of Leeds, Yorkshire and decided to seek revenge.
+Matthew Williams had been robbed whilst a microbiology and genetics student at the University of Leeds, Yorkshire and decided to seek revenge.
 In April 1989, having made an Improvised Explosive Device (IED) nail bomb, he placed it under a bench in Liverpool city centre, where the group who had robbed him hung out, attempting to injure them.

 However, the police located the device and defused it, finding Williams was responsible.
 Williams was convicted of conspiracy to cause explosions, possessing an explosive substance, administering poison (having tried to poison his mother, having stolen enough cyanide to kill 300 people), as well as arson.
 He was sentenced to life imprisonment, receiving five discretionary life sentences.
 At trial, he was described as a: "gifted student who so hated the human race that he set out to destroy it."
 Having been convicted, he was transported to prison.
-At the time, Williams was unsure what prison he was being transported to, but worked out from the further south they were travelling, that it could only be one prison – HM Prison Parkland.
+At the time, Williams was unsure what prison he was being transported to, but worked out from the further south they were travelling, that it could only be one prison – HM Prison Parkhurst.

 Comprehending the seriousness of having a life sentence and knowing that he could be in prison until he died, Williams had previously attempted to escape.
 He knew that the easiest way would be when he was in transit in a prison van.
 In 1994, Williams had concealed a hypodermic needle and, despite being handcuffed, managed to retrieve this from his trouser pocket.
 He stabbed himself several times in the arm, telling the prison guards that he had AIDS (this was a lie) and if they did not release his handcuffs, he would stab them with the now dirty needle.
 The driver, following procedure, raced to a local police station, where the door to the van was left open and Williams attempted to escape.
 However, police officers detained him.

 Williams was described as having 'an air of menace', being described as a 'sociopath', who was 'extremely clever' and manipulative.
 He had previously dreamed of 'killing all mankind by germ warfare.'
 He was given the nickname 'psycho'.

 Despite being 20 years younger than the other prisoners who escaped, Williams was the mastermind behind the plan.